Junín, Buenos Aires: History

-The 1880 arrival of the Central Argentine Railway and that of the Buenos Aires and Pacific Railway (B.A.& P.) in 1884 led to the town's rapid growth.
+The 1880 arrival of the Central Argentine Railway and that of the Buenos Aires and Pacific Railway (B.A.& P.) in 1884 led to the town's fast growth.
 The National Bank of Argentina had opened a branch there in 1892 and by the 1895 census, Junín was home to over 12,000.
-The town largest employer by then was the B.A.& P.'s rail equipment factory, which employed over 1,600.
-The City Hall was completed in 1904 and Junín was declared a "city," in 1906.
+The town's largest employer by then was the B.A.& P.'s rail-equipment factory, with over 1,600 workers.
+The City Hall was completed in 1904, and Junín was named a "city" in 1906.

-Junín's steady development over the subsequent decades and setting amid lakes made it a well-known regional tourist destination.
+Junín's steady development over the following decades and setting amid lakes made it a well-known regional tourist destination.
 A hunting club was established in 1938, and a fishermen's pier and club on Lake El Carpincho, in 1942.
-The Aero Club Junín (1940) became well known following the IX International Gliding Competition, in 1963, and the nearby Borchex Municipal Park and Lake Gómez both have become popular weekend destinations since the 1960s; Lake Gómez attracted around 350,000 visitors during the 2006-07 summer season.
+The Aero Club Junín (1940) became well-known following the IX International Gliding Competition in 1963, and the nearby Borchex Municipal Park and Lake Gómez both have become popular weekend destinations since the 1960s; Lake Gómez attracted around 350,000 visitors during the 2006-07 summer season.
 Nearby Estancia La Oriental has attracted growing rural tourism to the area, as well.

-The city is home to an important Municipal Historical Museum, probably best known for its paleontology hall and its wooly mammoth fossils, and the Ángel María de Rosa Municipal Museum of Art (1944).
+The city is home to an important Municipal Historical Museum, maybe best known for its paleontology hall and its woolly mammoth fossils, and the Ángel María de Rosa Municipal Museum of Art (1944).
 In a bid to further diversify the city's economy, an industrial park was authorized north of the city in 1995, and a racetrack, the Autódromo Eusebio Marcilla, was opened in 2003.
-The closure of much of Argentina's passenger rail service during the 1990s was partly offset in Junín in part by the purchase of local rail facilities by América Latina Logística, a São Paulo-based rail transport provider operating largely in Argentina, as well as by establishment of the Junín Railworks Cooperative.
+The closure of much of Argentina's passenger-rail service during the 1990s was partly offset in Junín by the buying of local rail facilities by América Latina Logística, a São Paulo-based rail transport provider operating largely in Argentina, as well as by establishment of the Junín Railworks Cooperative.

 The city features numerous cinemas, as well as prominent stage theatres such as the Teatro de la Ranchería (1971).
 The city's first institution of higher learning, the Junín Regional University (CURJ), was established in 1990; fused with its nearby, Pergamino counterpart, it became the National University of Northwestern Buenos Aires (UNNOBA), in 2002.
-The public Dr. Abraham Piñeyro Emergency Hospital, opened in 1930, serves as the city's principal health care establishment; a new wing was added to the facility in 1997.
+The public Dr. Abraham Piñeyro Emergency Hospital, opened in 1930, serves as the city's main health-care establishment; a new wing was added to the facility in 1997.